ASUS ZenBook UX435 laptop

 When it comes to video encoding or rendering in apps like Handbrake and Blender, the MX450 provides little to no real-world benefit.
 In Photoshop and Lightroom, performance with the MX450 is at par with the Xe graphics chip, and perhaps even a bit slower in Lightroom when the laptop starts getting hot.

-The other issue is that display that pretends to be a touchpad.
+If a touchpad isn’t a touchpad, what’s the point?The other issue is that display that pretends to be a touchpad.
 The idea is intriguing, but it’s not very useful in practice, and creates more problems than it solves.

 The touchpad is too small to be worth using as a secondary display in most scenarios, and having to look down every time I want to refer to something on that secondary display is only a hassle.
 Even the calculator app isn’t really designed to work on that tiny display, further reducing the utility of the display.

-Lastly — and this is very irritating — since the touchpad is a secondary display, it’s detected as such in Windows 10.
+© Provided by Firstpost Yes, that is a mouse in the touchpad.
+I can’t fathom how anyone thought this was a good idea.
+Image: Anirudh RegidiLastly — and this is very irritating — since the touchpad is a secondary display, it’s detected as such in Windows 10.
 Is that good?
 Nope.
 And that’s because this secondary display captures the mouse from time to time.
 You can also drag the mouse down below the taskbar and have it end up in that touchpad.
 I can’t tell you how many times I got stuck trying to figure out where my mouse cursor disappeared only to find it hiding in the touchpad.

 Another silly “feature” is that by default the touchpad display acts as a shortcut menu and not a touchpad.
 You have to manually activate the touchpad, or tap the display with three fingers, or manually adjust settings as needed.

-a laptop computer sitting on top of a keyboard: This secondary display is too small to be useful, and too out of the way to be accessible.
+© Provided by Firstpost This secondary display is too small to be useful, and too out of the way to be accessible.
 It’s also worse as a touchpad, which isn’t at all helpful.
-Image: Anirudh Regidi© Provided by Firstpost This secondary display is too small to be useful, and too out of the way to be accessible.
-It’s also worse as a touchpad, which isn’t at all helpful.
-Image: Anirudh Regidi
+Image: Anirudh RegidiThis is just bad design and I hope ASUS cans the concept.

-If it wasn’t for the gimmicks, the UX435 would have been a decent enough laptop that I wouldn’t have minded recommending for people looking for Windows 10-based ultrabooks.
+Verdict: It’s the gimmicks that make no senseIf it wasn’t for the gimmicks, the UX435 would have been a decent enough laptop that I wouldn’t have minded recommending for people looking for Windows 10-based ultrabooks.
 Assuming that the price dropped a bit, of course.

 The unnecessary MX450 GPU and the gimmicky touchpad are what hold back this device, and I just can’t see why it made sense to include them in the first place.